mohammedri/trump_tweet_classifier/README.md

 The task is to classify a given Trump tweet as real or fake.

 ## Data
-A csv file is included in the `code` folder that contains the tweets and labels.
+A csv file is included in the `code` folder which contains the tweets and labels.
-You will need to download the pretrained word-embeddings from the following website:`https://fasttext.cc/docs/en/english-vectors.html`.
-From this website, download `wiki-news-300d-1M.vec.zip` and unzip it inside the `data` folder.
+You will need to download the pretrained word-embeddings from [here](https://fasttext.cc/docs/en/english-vectors.html).
+Download `wiki-news-300d-1M.vec.zip` and unzip it inside the `data` folder.
 The data folder should now have `wiki-news-300d-1M.vec` inside it.

 ## The model
-We train a deep 1D convolutional network that predicts the probability of a tweet being real or fake.
-In this repository, you can easily train this model by following the steps below.
+We train a deep 1D convolutional neural network that predicts the probability of a tweet being real or fake.
+In this repository, you can train this model by following the steps below.

 ## Requirements
 1) Install Atlas from https://atlas.dessa.com